 Nicole Livingstone began her swimming career at the age of 13 when she joined the Australian swimming team.
 Livingstone is one of Australia’s most successful swimmers, notably in the field of backstroke, and has seen success on the international stage on numerous occasions.

 Livingstone retired from her international swimming career in 1996.
-Nicole was recognisedfor her incredible success through being awarded an Order of Australia in 1997 as well as an Australian Sports Medal in 2000.
+Nicole was recognised for her incredible success through being awarded an Order of Australia in 1997 as well as an Australian Sports Medal in 2000.
 Nicole is also a member of the Victorian Women’s Honour.
-Furthermore, in 2016, Nicole was historically voted into ‘The Carbine Club’ and was announced by the Victorian Government as Chair of the Victorian Institute of Sport.
+Furthermore, in 2016, Nicole was historically voted into ‘The Carbine Club’ and in 2017 was announced by the Victorian Government as Chair of the Victorian Institute of Sport.
 Upon retiring from swimming, Nicole began a long career in media in a variety of roles.
-Nicole provides sports commentary at events such as the Olympic and Commonwealth Games as well as hosting shows across several broadcasting stations, including Wide World of Sports, Any Given Sundayand The Project.
+Nicole provides sports commentary at events such as the Olympic and Commonwealth Games as well as hosting shows across several broadcasting stations, including Wide World of Sports, Any Given Sunday and The Project.

-As well as being a mother of three, Nicole is also a board member of Swimming Australia, the Australian Olympic Committee and is the Deputy Chair of VicHealth.
-Further, Nicole along with her sister, Karen Livingstone, founded Ovarian Cancer Australia, after their mother sadly passed away from the disease.
+In 2017, Nicole was announced as the AFL’s Head of Women’s Football which includes the responsibility of delivering the AFLW competition.
+Nicole is a mother to three and along with her sister, Karen Livingstone, founded Ovarian Cancer Australia, after their mother sadly passed away from the disease.
 She is now patron of the organisation.